vojtechruz/vojtechruzicka-blog/drafts/javafx/javafx-css/index.md

 Adding classes this way does not remove the default class of the component (label in this case).

+There is one special class called `root`.
+It means the root component of your scene.
+You can use it to style everything inside your scene (sucha as setting global font).
+It is similar to using body tag selector in HTML.

 ### ID
 Another way of selecting components in CSS is to use component's ID.
 It is a unique identifier of a component.
 Unlike classes, which can be assigned to multiple components, ID should be unique in a scene.